What is the purpose of the programme business case?

 Problem owners should form an objective view on whether to recommend continuing development of the business case.
 If the decision is to proceed, the PBC must identify the scope of the next phase.

-Send the PBC document to all participant stakeholders for comment before submitting it to Waka Kotahi for assessment of the business case.
+Send the PBC document to all participant stakeholders for comment before submitting it to NZTA for assessment of the business case.
 If there are co-investors, you will need to seek their support, which will likely involve going through their internal approval processes.
 The decision-making needs of each co-investor must be clear in the project plan and governance section of the PBC document.

 • inclusion of the programme and/ or its activities, or